 Foreword – The foreword comes before the book's preface and is written by someone other than the book's author.
 Generally, the foreword writer is a well-known expert in the book's topic.
 He or she will talk about how the author has done the subject justice and explain to the potential reader why the book is worth a read.
 The foreword adds credibility to the book and the author.

 Introduction – A book’s introduction is actually not considered part of the front matter, although it does technically come in front of the main text.
 The introduction broadly addresses the book's content.
 It should be written by the author and provide information that the reader needs to know in order to get the most out of the work.

 Preface vs Prologue

 A prologue is another element that is often confused with a preface.
 Prologues are found in fiction books and signal the beginning of the story.
 They often serve to introduce the main character and grab the reader's attention.
-However, not every fiction book needs a prologue.
+However, not every fiction book needs a prologue (or an epilogue).

 Prefaces, on the other hand, are the story of the book's creation.
 They're the author talking directly to the reader about fact, rather than writing something from their imagination.

 The Proper Order for the Front of a Book